15 OFFBEAT DESTINATIONS TO VISIT IN RAJASTHAN

 13. Follow The Tiger Pugmarks In Sawai Madhopur

 Rajasthan is often defined by its lofty fort cities.

 Little do people know that there is nothing more royal about Rajasthan than the very encounter with the Great Bengal Tiger.

 You may have done many safaris in your life and there is a possibility that you may have spotted a tiger in the past.

 However, there is nothing even remotely compared to the experience you’ll have in Sawai Madhopur.

 That’s because this town puts a monochrome filter over your whole safari experience.

 This is not only unique, but it also makes tiger spotting quite easy for avid wildlife lovers.

-In Sawai Madhopur, you get to see some historical landmarks on the backseat of your gipsies.
+In Sawai Madhopur, you get to see some historical landmarks in the backseat of your gypsies.

-Among which, right at the centre of this wild jungle scrub is the 10th century Ranthambore Fort.
+Among these, right at the center of this wild jungle scrub is the 10th-century Ranthambore Fort.